July 25th, 2016 Leave a comment

 Ashburn was 68 when Cooperstown beckoned; Hodges had been dead for 24 years.

-A 16-member committee will meet at the 2014 Winter Meetings to vote.
 If twelve of them give Hodges the thumbs-up, he’ll receive his own plaque and take his rightful place alongside his Dodger teammates.

 Don’t hold your breath.